ajaykumar4127/phd2mm/README.md

 Anyway, I hope you enjoy using this app!

 To download the app, click the Releases which should be on the right. </br>
-Or you can just click this link https://github.com/ajaykumar4127/phd2mm/releases and download either the latest version of the app, version 1.4, if you want more features or version 1.3.1 if you just want something simple and more reliable.
+Or you can just click this link https://github.com/ajaykumar4127/phd2mm/releases and download either the latest version of the app v1.4 for more features or v1.3.1 if you prefer something simpler and more reliable.

 ### Screenshots of phd2mm App
 <details>